+Execution Mode Sequence

+Syntax RET

-Execution Mode Sequence Syntax RET See Also ABORT, CALL, END Description RET terminates processing of the sequence that is currently running as a subroutine.
+See Also ABORT, CALL, END

+Description RET terminates processing of the sequence that is currently running as a subroutine.
 If the sequence that contains "RET" was CALL'ed from another sequence, the original sequence will resume at the statement following the CALL statement.
 If the sequence that contains "RET" was started with the START input or the RUN command, RET terminates all sequence execution.
-To unconditionally terminate all sequen ice processing, use ABORT.
-All sequences automatically return when all statements have been processed: a RET is not required at the er of sequences (but may be used, if desired).
-Example Command Description >LIST MAIN #List sequence MAIN (1) VR 10 (2) LOOP 10 (3) MI (4) CALL WATCHER (5) ENDL (6) MA 0 (7) CALL WATCHER >LIST WATCHER #Set running velocity to 10 #Do contents, 10 times #Start incremental motion #Call sequence WATCHER #End of LOOP block #Start absolute move back to 0 #Call sequence WATCHER #List sequence WATCHER (1) WHILE (SIGMOVE=1) (2) IF (IN4=1) (3) CV 5 (4) MEND (5) RET (6) ENDIF (7) WEND #While moving #If input 4 is asserted #Change speed to 5 #Wait for motion to end # and return to caller #End of IF block #End of WHILE block
+To unconditionally terminate all sequence processing, use ABORT.
+All sequences automatically return when all statements have been processed: a RET is not required at the end of sequences (but may be used, if desired).

+Example Command >LIST MAIN (1) VR 10 (2) LOOP 10 (3) MI (4) CALL WATCHER (5) ENDL (6) MA 0 (7) CALL WATCHER Description #List sequence MAIN #Set running velocity to 10 #Do contents, 10 times #Start incremental motion #Call sequence WATCHER #End of LOOP block #Start absolute move back to 0 #Call sequence WATCHER